Why It Works

 In large mixing bowl, using a French whisk, electric hand blender, or stand mixer fitted with whisk attachment, combine egg whites with cream of tartar (if using) and beat until firm, glossy peaks form.

-are thoroughly combined and soufflé base has a looser consistency.
-Mix in Gruyère and then add remaining beaten whites.
-Using a silicon spatula, gently fold them into soufflé base just until well combined.
+Add 1/3 of beaten egg whites to béchamel base and stir well until whites are thoroughly combined and soufflé base has a looser consistency.
+Mix in Gruyère.
+Using a silicon spatula, gently fold remaining beaten egg whites into soufflé base until just combined.

 Remove soufflé dish from refrigerator and set on rimmed baking sheet.
 Scrape soufflé batter into prepared baking dish, filling it up to the inner ridge, not to the top (discard any excess).
 If desired, using an offset or other spatula, gently smooth and level surface of the soufflé batter.

-Transfer soufflé to oven and bake until well risen and very nicely browned on top, about 30 minutes at 400°F for less set and 35 minute at 400°F for more set, and 35-40 minutes at 375°F for fully set.
+Transfer soufflé to oven and bake until well risen and nicely browned on top, about 30 minutes at 400°F for less set and 35 minute at 400°F for more set, and 35-40 minutes at 375°F for fully set.

 Immediately transfer soufflé to table and serve before it deflates too much, scooping out portions onto each diner's plate.

 If desired, you can decrease the flour to 3 tablespoons (24g) for a slightly thinner béchamel sauce and a slightly lighter, but less sturdy, soufflé.
-Mustard and cayenne pepper/hot sauce add subtle flavor to the soufflé but are not absolutely necessary.
+Mustard and cayenne pepper or hot sauce add subtle flavor to the soufflé but are not absolutely necessary.
 Cream of tartar is not required, but it can help prevent accidentally overbeating the egg whites; if you have it, you might as well add it.